sharewire/google-maps-clustering/README.md

 ![Demo](art/demo.gif)

 ## Motivation
 Why not use [Google Maps Android API Utility Library](https://github.com/googlemaps/android-maps-utils)?
-Because it's very slow for large amounts of markers.
+Because it's very slow for large amounts of markers, which causes skipping frames and ANRs.
+But this library can easily handle thousands of markers (the video above demonstrates the sample application with 20 000 markers running on Nexus 5).

 ## Installation
 1. Make sure you have JCenter in your repository list: